Hyaxia/pymqiwm/README.md

 >>>     qmgr.create_local_queue(name="LOCAL")
 ```

-Pymqi lets you hide all the complicated interface wit the pymqi package
+pymqiwm lets you hide all the complicated interface wit the pymqi package
 behind easy to understand and easy to use functions.

 Feature Support